- What is a Public Defender?

 complex.
 There are numerous pit falls that can come back to haunt even

-the most intelligent person who is not trained in or who does not
+the most sophisticated defendant who is not trained in or who does not

-understand the legal system.
-This is what the attorney is trained to
+understand the complexities of our legal system.
+This is what an attorney is trained to

 do.
 He or she has many years of schooling and courtroom experience to